-January February/March April/May/June Creating the learning environment Cooperating teacher introduces teacher candidate as co-teacher.
+December/ February/March April/May/June January Creating the learning environment Cooperating teacher introduces teacher candidate as co-teacher.
 Cooperating teacher and teacher candidate discuss classroom norms and routines.
 Teacher candidate observes cooperating teacher's teaching, paying attention to student learning and various pedagogical approaches.
 Cooperating teacher and teacher candidate discuss assessment and grading philosophy/policy.
 Teacher candidate examines student work with cooperating teacher.
 Teacher candidate actively participates in classroom routines and teaching by taking roll, and working with small groups and independent students.
 The teacher candidate plans and implements increasingly longer learning segments, utilizing varied strategies.
+The teacher candidate will continue activities begun previously and: • expand length of learning segment: coplan, implement and review somewhat longer teaching/learning segments. • use new instructional strategies and experiment with ideas learned in coursework. • explore cooperating teacher's curricular resources and begin to take note of other options. • increase time spent examining student work with cooperating teacher and take more responsibility for grading. • begin to develop and select assessments independently. • introduce strategies for working with English language learners.
+Independent Student Teaching takes place during a three-week window in May.
+During spring quarter, the teacher candidate should take increasingly more responsibility for all aspects of the teaching cycle in preparation for this two-week window.
+The candidate will: • take responsibility for the majority of daily and unit planning • try out various teaching strategies, discuss outcomes with cooperating teacher and supervisor, and make necessary adjustments. • take responsibility for all aspects of assessment (pre/post, formative, summative). • plan for inclusion of standardized tests into spring curriculum. • plan and engage in classroom and school-wide end-of-year activities. • determine how best to say good-bye to students.
 Building relationships with students (questions for the teacher candidate): Who are your students?
 What is the range of previous academic achievement, home languages, and range of language proficiencies, racial/ethnic/socio-economic background?
 What are the special educational needs of your students?
-What are the special educational needs of your students?
 What are your students' interests and hobbies?
-Establishing relationships: The cooperating teacher, teacher candidate, and university supervisor will: set up 3-way meeting and discuss how the relationship supports the candidate's learning. establish consistent time for cooperating teacher and candidate to collaborate and debrief. review and sign Clinical Work Agreement. discuss teaching cycle (planning, implementing, assessing, reflecting) and the concept of learning segment. discuss procedure and expectations for formal supervisor observations. discuss experiences in fall placement and set goals for winter/spring.
-The teacher candidate will continue activities begun previously and: expand length of learning segment: co- plan, implement and review somewhat longer teaching/learning segments. use new instructional strategies and experiment with ideas learned in coursework. explore cooperating teacher's curricular resources and begin to take note of other options. increase time spent examining student work with cooperating teacher and take more responsibility for grading. begin to develop and select assessments independently. introduce strategies for working with English language learners.
-Independent Student Teaching takes place during a three-week window in May.
-During spring quarter, the teacher candidate should take increasingly more responsibility for all aspects of the teaching cycle in preparation for this two-week window.
-The candidate will: • take responsibility for the majority of daily and unit planning • try out various teaching strategies, discuss outcomes with cooperating teacher and supervisor, and make necessary adjustments. • take responsibility for all aspects of assessment (pre/post, formative, summative). • plan for inclusion of standardized tests into spring curriculum. • plan and engage in classroom and school-wide end-of-year activities. • determine how best to say good-bye to students.
+Establishing relationships: The cooperating teacher, teacher candidate, and university supervisor will: set up 3-way meeting and discuss For more information, see Independent Student Teaching in STEP how the relationship supports the candidate's learning.